zoomix/ionic_feeder/README.md

 * ...

 ##BUGS:
+* Don't revibrate when reentering app.
+* Sometimes we receive a double click on a button / phantom click.
+* Sometimes a store gets 0 duration even though the timer was on.
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
+Time syncs?

 ##DONE:
 * Store partials in db.